kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - [Save Teleport](<../Techniques/Save Teleporting>) to skip a kinrath spawn
   - If you miss it, you can either use the [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) backup below, or kill the kinrath
   - Try to QS a few steps after the hanging vine
-- Only if you successfully skipped the kinrath spawn, deactivate Solo Mode near the Star Map Computer
+- If the kinrath are unspawned or dead, deactivate Solo Mode near the Star Map Computer
 - Use [JMT](<../Techniques/Jedi Mine Trick>) on the Star Map Computer: 2
   - You need to spam through the conversation so that the Star Map starts to open before the mine cancels the convo
   - You should now be out of mines